DjangoGirls/tutorial/en/intro_to_command_line/README.md

     > cd
     C:\Users\olasitarska\Desktop

-Now time to delete the `djangogirls` directory.
+Now time to delete the `djangogirls` directory:

 > __Attention__: Deleting files using `del`, `rmdir` or `rm` is irrecoverable, meaning _deleted files will be gone forever_!
 So, be very careful with this command.